 We need to improve the process in three ways: 1) shorten, simplify, and democratize the process of choosing presidential candidates; 2) let voters select vice presidential candidates; and 3) provide for direct election of the president and vice president by the people, that is, do away with the electoral college.

 Congress needs to pass a law establishing a National Presidential Primary System.
 Under this proposed scheme, each state holds an open primary election for president in one of three rounds of presidential primaries.
-Each primary is held for nine days ending on the last Sundays in August (Round 1), September (Round 2), and October (Round 3), followed by the general election ending on the second Sunday in December.
+Each primary is held for nine days beginning on the first Saturday in August (Round 1), September (Round 2), and October (Round 3), followed by the general election beginning on the first Saturday in December.

 - Three rounds of presidential primaries: